espra/core/README.md

 ![Ampify](http://cloud.github.com/downloads/tav/ampify/logo.ampify.smallest.png)

-This is the repo for Ampify — an open and decentralised application platform.
+This is the repo for Ampify — an open and decentralised social platform.
 For comparison, perhaps imagine a bastardised mix between Git, Facebook,
 Unix, IRC, App Engine, [Xanadu] and Wikis.